 Skin - Skin Care and Skin Treatments, Ayurveda Skin Care

-properly and neglected it will suffer from premature aging, become dull and blemished.
+premature aging, become dull and blemished.

 Some characteristics of ideal skin

-- soft, oily, thin, smooth and lustrous skin.
+- Soft, smooth and supple skin.

-- Oily mouth, lips, palate and tongue
+- Moist mouth, lips and tongue

 Ayurvedic Skin Care - Herbal Skin Treatment and Remedies